DCC-EX/dcc-ex.github.io/docs/ex-commandstation/include_controllers.md

-Be aware that the Espressif firmware shipped with *Duinopeak ESP8266 WiFi Expansion* and *ESP-01 or ESP-01S* devices `probably will NOT work`{.interpreted-text role="dcc-ex-red-bold"} with
+Be aware that the Espressif firmware shipped with *Duinopeak ESP8266 WiFi Expansion* and *ESP-01 or ESP-01S* devices `probably will NOT work` with
 \|EX-CS\| out of the box.

 The recommended
-`Makerfabs ESP8266 WiFi Shield </reference/hardware/wifi-boards/makerfabs-esp8266>`{.interpreted-text
-role="doc"} is now shipping with the correct firmware version and **will work** with \|EX-CS\| *without modification*.
+`Makerfabs ESP8266 WiFi Shield </reference/hardware/wifi-boards/makerfabs-esp8266>[ is now shipping with the correct firmware version and **will work** with \|EX-CS\| *without modification*.

 If you see a WiFi network Name (SSID) of `DCCEX-SAYS-BROKEN-FIRMWARE` then you have one of the problematic AT firmware versions.
-This can be corrected, but is probably beyond Conductor level and requires additional hardware. \|BR\| See `/support/wifi-at-version`{.interpreted-text role="doc"} for details on how to check the version and how to correct it if needed.
+This can be corrected, but is probably beyond Conductor level and requires additional hardware. \|BR\| See `/support/wifi-at-version` for details on how to check the version and how to correct it if needed.
 ::::